peteroupc/peteroupc.github.io/bernsupp.md

 1. Run a Bernoulli factory algorithm for _h_.
 If the call returns 0, return 0.
 (For example, if _h_(_&lambda;_) = _&lambda;_, then this step amounts to the following: "Flip the input coin.
 If it returns 0, return 0.")
 2. Run a Bernoulli factory algorithm for _q_(.).
 If the call returns 1, return 1.
 3. Run a Bernoulli factory algorithm for _r_(.), and return 1 minus the result of that call.
-The Bernoulli factory algorithm can be one of the [**general factory function algorithms**](https://peteroupc.github.io/bernoulli.html#General_Factory_Functions) if there is a way to calculate polynomials that converge to _r_(.) in a manner needed for that algorithm (e.g., if _r_ is described earlier in this section).
+The Bernoulli factory algorithm can be one of the [**general factory function algorithms**](https://peteroupc.github.io/bernoulli.html#General_Factory_Functions) if there is a way to calculate polynomials that converge to _r_(.) in a manner needed for that algorithm (for example, if _r_ is described earlier in this section).

 > **Note:** Quick proof: Rewrite $f=h\dot{}(q\dot{}1+(1-q)\dot{}(1-r))+(1-h)\dot{}0$.
 >